 Then the real magic happened.
-I began to receive comments from my peers – posted on an online feed – welcoming me and adding their thanks and appreciation for my efforts.
+I began to receive comments from my peers – posted on an online feed – welcoming me and adding their thanks and appreciation for going the extra mile.
 I had never felt so energized, motivated, and appreciated as I did in those days after receiving my first award.

 That’s the way it is with true employee recognition.
 It has a transformative power to lift employees – inspiring them to do the best work of their lives.
 And in the process, it helps take companies to new levels of success.

 With that in mind, let’s take a look at some of the most commonly asked questions surrounding employee recognition.
-It will help you understand how it can transform your employees – and your bottom line
+It will help you understand how it can transform employee morale – and your bottom line.

 The most successful businesses know that the more gratitude in a company, the better it performs.
 The data proves it, over and over again.
-And the best way to infuse gratitude into your organization?
-Peer-to-peer employee recognition – connecting people to shared purpose through a consistent stream of gratitude and acknowledgement.
+And the best way to infuse gratitude into company culture?
+Recognition from peers – connecting people to shared purpose through a consistent stream of gratitude and acknowledgement.